MorrisRoberti/Distributed-pub-sub/README.md

 > This is a distibuted version of the Publisher/Subscriber pattern.

+> The authentication had to be put in the header and for all endpoints of RegistryService
+> but due to the lack of time I didn't manage to, I will update the code in a future release

 # Run the project

 To run the project move in `distributed_pub_su` and launch `docker compose up`.